Voice over IP: Quality of service

 The receiver must resequence IP packets that arrive out of order and recover gracefully when packets arrive too late or not at all.
 Packet delay variation results from changes in queuing delay along a given network path due to competition from other users for the same transmission links.
 VoIP receivers accommodate this variation by storing incoming packets briefly in a playout buffer, deliberately increasing latency to improve the chance that each packet will be on hand when it is time for the voice engine to play it.
-The added delay is thus a compromise between excessive latency and excessive dropout, i.e. momentary audio interruptions.
+The added delay is thus a compromise between excessive latency and excessive dropout, i.e., momentary audio interruptions.

 Although jitter is a random variable, it is the sum of several other random variables that are at least somewhat independent: the individual queuing delays of the routers along the Internet path in question.
 Motivated by the central limit theorem, jitter can be modeled as a Gaussian random variable.
 This suggests continually estimating the mean delay and its standard deviation and setting the playout delay so that only packets delayed more than several standard deviations above the mean will arrive too late to be useful.
 In practice, the variance in latency of many Internet paths is dominated by a small number (often one) of relatively slow and congested bottleneck links.
-Most Internet backbone links are now so fast (e.g. 10 Gbit/s) that their delays are dominated by the transmission medium (e.g. optical fiber) and the routers driving them do not have enough buffering for queuing delays to be significant.
+Most Internet backbone links are now so fast (e.g., 10 Gbit/s) that their delays are dominated by the transmission medium (e.g., optical fiber) and the routers driving them do not have enough buffering for queuing delays to be significant.

 A number of protocols have been defined to support the reporting of quality of service (QoS) and quality of experience (QoE) for VoIP calls.
 These include RTP Control Protocol (RTCP) extended reports, SIP RTCP summary reports, H.460.9 Annex B (for H.323), H.248.30 and MGCP extensions.

 The RTCP extended report VoIP metrics block specified by is generated by an VoIP phone or gateway during a live call and contains information on packet loss rate, packet discard rate (because of jitter), packet loss/discard burst metrics (burst length/density, gap length/density), network delay, end system delay, signal/noise/echo level, mean opinion scores (MOS) and R factors and configuration information related to the jitter buffer.
-VoIP metrics reports are exchanged between IP endpoints on an occasional basis during a call, and an end of call message sent via SIP RTCP summary report or one of the other signaling protocol extensions.
+VoIP metrics reports are exchanged between IP endpoints on an occasional basis during a call, and an end-of-call message is sent via SIP RTCP summary report or one of the other signaling protocol extensions.
 VoIP metrics reports are intended to support real-time feedback related to QoS problems, the exchange of information between the endpoints for improved call quality calculation and a variety of other applications.